mechmerlin/qmk_setup/README.md

 # qmk_setup

 ## Introduction
-qmk_setup aims to provide tools and information to assist in the understanding and usage of QMK.
+qmk_setup aims to provide tools and information to assist in the understanding and usage of the [QMK Firmware](https://github.com/qmk/qmk_firmware).
 These are primarily my notes I've been using for reference to help people online.

 ## Making Your Keymaps